pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 # 4 - Questions you have to answer to

-Question 1 : How many observables ( IP addresses, SHA256, Domains or URL ) the suspicious web page contain ?
+Question 1 : How many observables ( IP addresses, SHA256, Domains or URL ) the suspicious web page contains ?

 Question 2 : There is one link to a Malicious domain in this page.
 What is the name of this malicious domain ?